 The internet is beauty friendly and has put all the skincare information we need at our fingertips.
 No longer do we depend on a department store Sales Assistant to give a sales pitch.
 We can research ingredients, formulations, product comparisons and pricing.

 Ever make a mistake buying a product?
 Enter the world of Beauty Bloggers – they’ve changed the whole purchasing panorama.
 They buy, try and review products on their fascinating blogs and videos.
 From new lipstick colors to different product introductions, they compare and review products so that we get the information we need from a non-biased source.
+Margaret does this too on the Sixty&Me YouTube channel.

 The Korean philosophy is that beauty is a necessity, not a luxury.
 This democratization of beauty makes research and price points accessible to everyone.
 Decades ago the influx of Korean nail salons sprouting up in major cities around the world offered friendly, drop-in service at an accessible price.
 The same goes for Korean skincare philosophy – good grooming for all.